HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 Storybook is great for documenting UI components.
 The same was used to document and build close to 15 different components, ranging from input fields to cards to tables.

-Thanks to @Valentina, several of these components were built by looking at the previous foundational components built by me.
+Thanks to [@elizabethh777](https://github.com/elizabethh777), several of these components were built by looking at the previous foundational components built by me.
 During the refactoring, some tweaks were added in to make all the components look more in sync.

 <img src="https://raw.githubusercontent.com/nimishbongale/webui/feature-add-snapshots/public/Storybook.png" alt="Storybook" width="100%">